Eglė the Queen of Serpents: Three difficult tasks

 The three tasks are: spinning into thread a never-diminishing, enchanted tow (Note: kuodelį<kuodelid. "bunch or roller of flax, tow, or wool for spinning".
 A clump of fiber enough to wind a distaff. quenouillée.) of silk (or a "spindle of silk"), wearing down a pair of iron shoes, (Note: "geležines kurpes".) and baking a "cake" (Note: kiškio pyragas, "hare's pie/pastry" but rendered as 'brioche'.) without vessels or utensils.

 With advice from a sorceress (Note: burtininkė; a potential referral to the Lady of the Sea or Lady of the Cave..) she succeeds in completing these three tasks.
-Tossing the obviously bewitched clump of silk causes the appearance of the toad (Note: (Martinkus 1989) pamatinę < pamatas "foundation, basis", and n3 in "(crapaud qui habite) sous les fondations".) living in the foundations of the building which was the original provider of the silken tow.
+Throwing the clump of silk into the fire causes the appearance of the toad (Note: (Martinkus 1989) pamatinę < pamatas "foundation, basis", and n3 in "(crapaud qui habite) sous les fondations".) living in the foundations of the building which was the original provider of the silken tow.
 The enchantment having been revoked by the magical toad, the heroine is finally able to complete the spinning task.
 The iron clogs she takes to a blacksmith to have them annealed, thus softening them so they will wear down.
 Placing leaven (starter dough) (Note: raugu/raugas; levain.) on the sieve turned it into a makeshift liquid holder.

-Hometown murder
+Murder of the King

 With the tasks completed, Žilvinas reluctantly lets Eglė and the children go.
 Prior to their departure, he instructs them how to call him from the depths of the sea and asks not to tell this secret to anyone else.